February 17, 2026

 Painting: “Still On My Mind” by Kevin Wak Williams

-I Am Accused Of Tending To The Past is one of my favorite poems.
+I Am Accused Of Tending To The Past is one of my favourite poems.
 It sums up who I am and all that I do, especially here on Kentake Page.
-I first came across Lucille Clifton in Black Women For Beginners by Saundra Sharp.
+I first encountered Lucille Clifton in Saundra Sharp’s Black Women For Beginners.
 Clifton’s poem, Listen was featured on the very last page of the book.
 At the time, I was a performance poet, and history was the theme of most of my poems.
-This poem sparked my curiosity about Lucille Clifton and it is how I came across I Am Accused.
-I immediately felt in love with the poem, as history was my favorite subject in high school (I grew up in Kingston, Jamaica and now live in London, England).
-In high school, I focused on Afrikan-Caribbean history but films such as Roots by Alex Haley opened my mind to ourstory beyond my island.
-When I came to London at 21 years of age, and read The Autobiography of Malcolm X it was the moment that I embraced this past that was waiting for me and took it to breast.
-Now I see myself as a Pan-African history blogger.
+This poem sparked my curiosity about Lucille Clifton, and it led me to I Am Accused.
+I immediately fell in love with the poem.
+History was always my favourite subject in high school.
+I grew up in Kinston, Jamaica, and now live in London, England.
+Moving to London at 21 and reading The Autobiography of Malcolm X marked a turning point—this was when I truly embraced the past that had been waiting for me.
+Today, I proudly see myself as a Pan-African history blogger.